rahulgpt/kraken/docs/docs/examples/serving-static-files.md

 }
 ```

-If you want to serve some static files from your machine such as html, css or javascript files, you can regiter a static dir to the server.
+If you want to serve some static files from your machine such as HTML, CSS, or JavaScript files, you can register a static directory to the server.
 Kraken will automatically serve all of the files in this directory.
 The files will be accessible using the relative path and the file name with extension from the registered directory.

-For example, in the above block of code we are registering public as a static directly.
-Suppose our public folder looks like this.
+For example, in the above block of code, we are registering "public" as a static directory.
+Suppose our "public" folder looks like this:

 ```bash title="public/"
 .